• Home

 Cynthia Toney’s style is always easy to read, enjoyable and flows so easily that I find myself devouring her stories quickly.
 As with her other books, this novel deals with many everyday challenges that teens might face such as financial difficulties, blended families, issues with dating and friendships, as well as facing consequences for their actions.
 Readers of the previous books in this series will be happy to know all the wonderful characters from the first two books are back.
 I don’t know if the author is planning on writing a fourth novel in this series but she left me wondering what happens next and hoping for more.

-(Reviews of the other two books in this series, 8 Notes to a Nobody and 3 Things to Forget, can be found under the Contemporary tab.)
+(Reviews of the other two books in this series, 8 Notes to a Nobody and 3 Things to Forget, can be found under the Middle Grade and Contemporary sections.)

 Rightfully Ours by Carolyn Astfalk

 Rightfully Ours is a novel for older teens about the importance and beauty of chastity.
-This is the first book I’ve read by Carolyn Astfalk and thoroughly enjoyed her writing style.
-She is an accomplished Catholic romance writer and has brought her skills to the YA market.
-This book is full of relatable characters, touching family traumas, teenage passions, and an intriguing mystery.
-While an enjoyable story, this book deals with an important subject matter that teens face in our society- purity.
-I look forward to reading more from this author.
+I’ve read a few books by Carolyn Astfalk and thoroughly enjoy her writing style.
+She is an accomplished Catholic romance writer and has brought her skills to the YA market with Rightfully Ours.
+This book is full of relatable characters, touching family traumas, and a beautiful love story.

 Anyone But Him by Theresa Linden